Gastritis refers to the irritation and inflammation or infection of the stomach lining.

-Acute gastritis is usually caused by eating spoiled food and other things that are indigestable or disagreeable with the stomach, such as grass, hair, garbage, etc.
+Acute gastritis is usually caused by eating spoiled food and other things that are indigestible or disagreeable with the stomach.

 Ingestion of poisonous substances such as antifreeze, fertilizers, weed killer, etc. can also cause acute gastritis.

-Some drugs, mostly notably NSAIDS and corticosteroids, can cause stomach irritation and inflamation as well.
+Some drugs, mostly notably NSAIDS (non-steroidal anti-inflammatory drugs) and corticosteroids, can cause stomach irritation and inflammation as well.

 Other less common causes of chronic gastritis are repeated ingestion of grass, chemicals or toxins.